-from the better-than-the-alternative dept
+from the DOJ-knows-'unauthorized-access'-when-it-sees-it,-apparently dept

 [T]hanks to a legal challenge to the CFAA, the Department of Justice is for the first time releasing its 2014 guidelines on how prosecutors should charge computer crimes — when someone exceeds “authorized” access on a computer.
 (First Look Media, the publisher of The Intercept, is a plaintiff in the case.)